groovytron/bare/README.md

 ### Check if a backup is needed

 Simply run `bare check` to know if a new backup is needed.
+A system notification is displayed if a new backup is needed.

 If a backup is needed, perform your backup and then run `bare commit` to commit your backup.

+You can for instance make your session manager run `bare check` after login.
+By doing it this way, a check is performed on every login and you get notified if a new backup is needed.